 Chicken Manure Fertilizer

-Begin application of chicken manure fertilizer in the spring.
-Feed flowers and vegetables monthly throughout the growing season.
-Feed trees and shrubs in spring and fall.
-Sprinkle on the soil surface as a side dressing and then water in.
-Schitt Farms fertilizer is not intended to be applied as a compost tea.
-We recommend side dressing as a dry product then applying the compost tea on top as a foliar drench.
+CMF is not intended to be applied as a compost tea.
+We recommend side dressing CMF as a dry product and then applying compost tea on top as a foliar drench.

-Mix our Schitt Farms fertilizer into the top 4″ of soil at a rate of 5 lbs. per 100 sq. ft.
+Mix into the top 4 inches of soil at a rate of 5 pounds of CMF per 100 square feet.

 Flowers and Vegetables

-Apply our Schitt Farms fertilizer at a rate of 2.5 TBSP. per plant.
+Apply at a rate of 2.5 tablespoons of CMF per plant.

-Apply 1 cup of Schitt Farms fertilizer per foot of branch diameter around the drip line.
+Apply 1 cup of CMF per foot of branch diameter around the drip line.
 Double this amount for plants larger than 3 feet in diameter.

 A Note On Compost Piles

-While it is commonplace to apply fresh chicken manure to a compost pile, we do not recommend applying our Schitt Farms fertilizer to piles.
-While it certainly will not hurt, and actually only improve the compost pile, it is a waste of resources.
+While it is commonplace to apply fresh chicken manure to a compost pile, we do not recommend applying it to piles.
+While it certainly will not hurt, it is a waste of resources.

 Fresh manure is typically applied right out of a house or chicken coop and then processed in the compost bin until it becomes aged manure.
-This involves some knowledge and experience as you would need to have a properly managed operation and introduce oxygen to the compost often for five to six weeks.
-The end result would be a lesser product in terms of nitrogen and fertilizer than our Schitt Farms fertilizer.
+This involves some knowledge and experience, as you would need to have a properly managed operation and introduce oxygen to the compost often for five to six weeks.
+The end result would be a lesser product in terms of nitrogen and fertilizer than our chicken manure fertilizer.

-If you have already processed a compost pile or compost bin and want to incorporate more nutrients, simply add in our Schitt Farms fertilizer at the end of the composting period for a more nutrient-rich compost blend.
+If you have already processed a compost pile or compost bin and want to incorporate more nutrients, simply add in our chicken manure fertilizer at the end of the composting period for a more nutrient-rich compost blend.
+To accelerate the composting process, check our Ignition Compost Starter and Garden Rejuvenator.

 Benefits of Chicken Manure Fertilizer

-Chicken manure is a non-synthetic organic fertilizer that has several advantages.
-It's a comprehensive fertilizer, which means it contains high levels of nutrients like phosphate and phosphorus as well as important micronutrients for good plant and grass growth.
-In fact, chicken manure's nitrogen and phosphorous content is around twice the concentration of cow manure.
+As a complete fertilizer, chicken manure contains high levels of the primary nutrients: nitrogen, phosphorus and potassium.
+This non-synthetic organic fertilizer also contains important micronutrients for plant and grass growth, including calcium, magnesium, copper and zinc.
+In fact, chicken manure's nitrogen and phosphorus content is around twice the concentration of cow manure.

-Chicken manure can be viewed but not just as a fertilizer, but as a very beneficial soil amendment.
-It provides organic compounds that improve soil structure, moisture retention, drain capability and air circulation.
-Similarly, soil that contains more organic materials will be less vulnerable to erosion.
+Chicken manure can be viewed not only as a rich fertilizer, but also as a highly beneficial soil amendment.
+It provides organic materials that improve soil structure, moisture retention, drain capability and air circulation.
+This means that in addition to fertilization, chicken manure can improve your lawn and garden soil for the long run.

 Types of Chicken Manure Fertilizer

-The most common types of poultry manure fertilizer are pellets and crumbles.
-Schitt Farm fertilizer is crumbled.
+The most common types of chicken manure fertilizer are pellets and crumbles.
+Our chicken manure fertilizer is made of crumbles.

 Chicken manure pellets are created from composted chicken manure that is heated to disinfect and then compressed to form hard, compact pellets.
 Pellets are larger and heavier than crumbles and tend to go further in a broadcast spreader.
-They are not as versatile as a crumble but can be combined with other additives to make a combined product.
+They are not as versatile as crumbles, but they can be combined with other additives to make a combined product.

 Fertilizer pellets can be cracked and rolled to form crumbles, which are smaller and softer than pellets.
-Crumbles can also be made from different machines on different settings.
-Chicken manure crumbles are the most versatile as they can be controlled easily with a drop spreader and provide enough distance in a broadcast spreader.
+Chicken manure crumbles are more versatile, as they can be controlled easily with a drop spreader and provide enough distance in a broadcast spreader.

-Let's get one thing straight—It is not okay to spread uncomposted manure on your vegetable garden or lawn.
-Fresh chicken manure may contain disease organisms that could contaminate root crops (carrots, radishes, beets) and leaves (lettuce, spinach).
+Let's get one thing straight—it is not okay to spread uncomposted manure on your vegetable garden or lawn.
+Fresh chicken manure may contain disease organisms that could contaminate root crops (carrots, radishes, beets) and leaf crops (lettuce, spinach).

 Using chicken manure safely is imperative.
 The following safety tips are summarized from the Stewardship Gardening Program provided by Washington State University: